Using Workload Identity Federation In Azure Pipelines For AWS IAM Integration

 environment variable is set to the Azure DevOps Organization UUID (as discovered in the previous step):

 It is now time to setup an IAM role for your Azure Pipeline tasks to assume.
-You can setup a role with very limited attached permissions for testing, although you will need significantly higher permissions to usefully deploy Infrastructure as Code in your full pipeline.
+You can setup a role with very limited attached permissions for testing, although you

 From the AWS IAM console, you can easily create a role with the "Web Identity" trusted entity type, which will allow you to select your IAM Identity Provider created